JosephBARBIERDARNAL/drawarrow/README.md

 #### Installation for contributions

-_Note: the following steps are for Mac, but very different in other OS._
+_Note: the following steps are for Mac, but not very different in other OS._

 - Fork this repo
 - `git clone https://github.com/yourusername/drawarrow.git`